inararupani/Poker/ReadMe.md

 Poker++

 Designed and Developed a n-tiered architecture poker design in a team of four.
-The initial code is being imported through bitbucket

 Instruction to run and compile code on the terminal